Q. What time does school end?

 Q. Does Clarendon offer childcare before and/or after school?

 A. Yes.
 Clarendon offers high-quality on-site childcare from 7:00am to 6:30pm.
 Childcare is run by a separate and private company, and therefore has its own admission process and maintains its own waiting list.
 There is a fee for childcare services.
-For more information, contact Shelley Pope and staff at 415-699-4170.
+For more information, contact 415-699-4170.

-Admission to Clarendon Elementary School does not automatically trigger admission to the childcare program!
+Admission to Clarendon Elementary School does not automatically trigger admission to the childcare program.
+You will need to register separately after you have accepted placement at Clarendon.

 Q. Where do I park?